Kriti-Saxena/Clasification-modeling-using-KNN/README.md

 # *Classification-model-using-K-Nearest-Neighbor-*

 This notebook builds a classification model using supervised machine learning algorithm We will be working on a dataset from [dropbox](https://www.dropbox.com/s/aohbr6yb9ifmc8w/heart_attack.csv?dl=1) with a combination of categorical and numerical variables.
-The dataset looks at population of different ages and classifies them ob the basis of their liklihood of experiencing heart attack.
+The dataset looks at population of different ages and classifies them on the basis of their liklihood of experiencing heart attack.
 This dataset has 8 variables including

 1. 'cp' : The type of chest pain they experience